ParLaunch/ParLaunch/DEPLOY.md

 5. Railway gives you a URL like `https://hedgebots.up.railway.app` — **that's the whole product**: site + API + own-rig worker endpoint, one URL.
 Put that same URL in `PUBLIC_URL`.

 **Persistence (data saved across redeploys):** Railway's filesystem is ephemeral — anything written at runtime is wiped on each deploy.
 The volume at `/data` + `STATE_DIR=/data` fixes this: the ops-wallet key (`evm-keys.json`) and past-race history (`races-evm.json`) live on the volume and survive. *Without* the volume the ops wallet regenerates every deploy (orphaning its balance) and past races reset.
 The live in-progress race always restarts fresh on a redeploy (stakes are already swept to the ops wallet, so no funds are lost) — deploy between races.

+Fund the wallets (any EVM wallet): the 5 agent wallets a little ETH each; the ops wallet (printed in the service logs on boot) some gas ETH.
+The pot self-funds from stakes.
+Your treasury (`TREASURY_ADDRESS`) receives rent + rake + sweeps and needs no funding.

+## 2. (Optional) The site on Vercel instead

+Only if you later want a global CDN for the pages: Vercel project → root `web`, env `VITE_RACES_API` = your Railway URL.
+Not needed for launch — Railway alone serves everything.

+## 3. Players

+They need **any EVM wallet** (MetaMask, Rabby, Robinhood Wallet, Coinbase Wallet — discovery is EIP-6963, so whatever they have installed works).
+The site offers to **add/switch to Robinhood Chain automatically** when they stake.
+On testnet, free ETH comes from [faucet.testnet.chain.robinhood.com](https://faucet.testnet.chain.robinhood.com).
+Watching is free, no wallet needed.